 Welcome to our guide on the addition of directors in various types of companies in India.
 Whether you are a Private Limited Company, Public Limited Company, or a One Person Company (OPC), understanding the process, eligibility criteria, and related FAQs is crucial for effective corporate governance.
-Let's dive in:
+Let's dive in!

 A director in a company is a key individual appointed to manage the organization’s overall affairs and ensure it operates in the best interest of its shareholders and stakeholders.
 They play a pivotal role in strategic decision-making, overseeing financial health, and ensuring compliance with corporate laws.